Kristina01111000/questionsforsite/README.md

 see if woocommerce is good with bank accounts or if paypal charges for businesses

-send invoice for the cost of hosting her site  -> done
+send invoice for the cost of hosting her site  -> done send invoice for dev work -> done start site when paid! wireframes in email